 A RAN UE NGAP ID shall be allocated so as to uniquely identify the UE over the NG interface within an gNB.
 When an AMF receives an RAN UE NGAP ID it shall store it for the duration of the UE-associated logical NG-connection for this UE.
 Once known to an AMF this is included in all UE associated NGAP signalling.

 The RAN UE NGAP ID shall be unique within the logical NG-RAN node.

+NOTE: the RAN UE NGAP ID is also used for identifying the IAB-node over the NG interface within an IAB-donor gNB.

 AMF UE NGAP ID: